vincent-van-hoef/deepvariant/docs/usage.md

 - `test`
   - A profile with a complete configuration for automated testing
   - Includes links to test data so needs no other parameters
+- `test_s3`
+  - A profile for testing the pipeline with files on an s3 bucket
+  - Other than the `docker` profile no further inputs are required
 - `none`
   - No configuration at all.
 Useful if you want to build your own config from scratch and want to avoid loading in the default `base` config profile (not recommended).

 ### `--bam`